curl/everything-curl/libcurl-http/requests.md

 removal instruction and it will instead completely inhibit that header from being sent.
 If you instead *truly* want to send a header with zero contents on the right side, you need to use a special marker.
 You must provide the header with a semicolon instead of a proper colon.
 Like `Header;`.
-So if you want to add a header to the outgoing HTTP request that is just `Moo:` with nothing following the colon, you could write it like:
+If you want to add a header to the outgoing HTTP request that is just `Moo:` with nothing following the colon, you could write it like:

     struct curl_slist *list = NULL;